 |Nutritional Guidelines (per serving)|

-Legend has it, this unique way of brewing coffee originated on route from Sweden to America in the late 1800s.
-It has become a long tradition in Lutheran church gatherings of Scandinavian-Americans in the Midwest (it has been dubbed "Church Basement Coffee" for the large quantity it usually makes).
-Before boiling the coffee, a raw egg is added to the grounds, creating a potting soil-like mixture.
-Some diehard egg coffee lovers use the crushed eggshell as well, but it works fine to leave this out.
+According to legend, this unique way of brewing coffee originated en route from Sweden to America in the late 1800s.
+It has become a long tradition for Lutheran church gatherings of Scandinavian-Americans in the Midwest, dubbed "church basement coffee" for the large quantity it usually makes.
+Before brewing the coffee, a raw egg is added to the grounds, creating a potting soil-like mixture.
+Some diehard egg coffee lovers use the crushed eggshell as well, but it's optional.

-The science behind adding the egg is that it clarifies the coffee, allowing the grounds to easily separate from the water.
-The egg white helps extract the bitterness from the grounds (while enhancing the caffeine!).
-The result is a light, clear brew with absolutely no bitterness or acidity and a velvet-like texture that simply glides through your mouth.
+Adding the egg helps clarify the coffee, allowing the grounds to separate from the water easily.
+The egg white extracts the bitterness from the grounds, as well as enhancing the caffeine.
+The result is a light, clear brew with absolutely no bitterness or acidity and a velvety texture that's easy to drink.

 - 9 1/4 cups water, divided

 - 3/4 cup freshly ground coffee (medium to coarse grind)

 - 1 egg

 - 1 cup cold water

 Bring 9 cups of water to a rapid boil in a saucepan or enamel coffee pot.

 While waiting for water to boil, you must stir together the ground coffee, remaining 1/4 cup water, and egg in a small bowl or measuring cup.